How to troubleshoot errors in Zaps

 In your Zap history:

-• Click a Zap run that has a Stopped: Errored status.
+• Click a Zap run that has an Errored status.
 You will be redirected to its Zap run details page.

 • Find the errored step, then click the Troubleshoot tab.